The Burlington Free Press: Early history

 Under ownership of George Wyllys Benedict and his son George G. Benedict (owners 1853–1897), the paper was strongly and vocally opposed to slavery, which was the issue of the day.

 In 1868, the Free Press Association was formed and purchased the Burlington Daily Times, a daily morning newspaper founded by former Burlington Free Press owner and editor DeWitt Clinton Clarke after he sold the Burlington Free Press in 1853 to G.W.
 Benedict.
 The Burlington Free Press absorbed the Burlington Daily Times and was suddenly publishing both a morning and an evening edition.

-In 1872, The Daily Sentinel, the Burlington Free Press’ major competitor in the morning newspaper market closed its doors.
+In 1872, The Daily Sentinel, the Burlington Free Press major competitor in the morning newspaper market closed its doors.
 The Free Press ceased publishing the evening edition and continued as a morning paper in 1882.
 In 1890, circulation of the daily Free Press was 3,250.

 In 1894, the Free Press employed Walter J. Bigelow as night editor.
 He remained in this position until 1909.
 A Republican, he served as mayor of Burlington from 1907 to 1909.
 The Free Press installed the first Linotype printing press in Vermont in 1895.

 In 1900, circulation of the daily Free Press was 4,649.
 That increased to 7,366 in 1907, 8,569 in 1914 and 11,459 in 1922.
 In the end of 1922, the Burlington Free Press stopped publication of the Friday weekly edition.
 In 1927, the Free Press had 14,468 subscribers.

-Photo-engraving was added to the Burlington Free Press’ capabilities in 1929 and the paper was able to produce photo news coverage.
+Photo-engraving was added to the Burlington Free Press capabilities in 1929 and the paper was able to produce photo news coverage.

 In 1932, the circulation of the daily Free Press was 16,554 and increased to 23,500 only fifteen years later in 1947.
 In 1950, the Free Press had 26,703 subscribers.
 That number rose to 33,225 in 1962.

 In the 1960s and 1970s, The Burlington Free Press remained a Republican newspaper in a state that was slowly moving across the political spectrum toward Democratic.
 The Free Press stood behind Richard Nixon throughout the Watergate scandal.

 The Burlington Free Press merged with Gannett.
 Co., Inc. based in Rochester, N.Y. in 1971.

 The Sunday edition of the Burlington Free Press was introduced in 1975 and it became the first seven-day newspaper in Vermont.

 Recent history

 In June 2012, the Burlington Free Press switched from broadsheet to all-color tall tabloid format.

 March 30, 2014 was the first edition of the Free Press that included the USA TODAY insert showing national news and national sports reporting.

 In June 2015, Gannett Company split into two entities: TEGNA and Gannett Company, Inc. The Burlington Free Press fell under the new Gannett Company Inc., which is the publishing side of the old Gannett Company.
 Gannett Co.
 Inc. owns USA TODAY, over 100 daily newspapers and nearly 1,000 weekly newspapers.

+In February 2024, the newspaper announced it will switch print delivery from carrier to postal.